 More information is at www.nrcs.usda.gov.

-Dipak Kumar of Tulare is the new state president for the group, formerly known as Future Farmers of America.• UC Davis, which long has taught people how to grow food, has a new means for disposing of what consumers throw away.
+Dipak Kumar of Tulare is the new state president for the group, formerly known as Future Farmers of America.

 Tuesday, the official Earth Day, the university will unveil a set of large tanks that digest food and other green waste from the campus and surrounding land.
 The result is gas that will be burned to generate electricity, along with fertilizer and soil amendments for farms.